 The Grand Palais des Champs-Élysées is a massive exhibition hall located in the center of Paris, within the 8th arrondissement.
 It’s a popular venue for dozens of exclusive events throughout the year.

 Grand Palais History

 Construction for the monumental structure began in 1897 in preparation for the Universal Exposition of 1900.
-For the event, the Grand Palais welcomed over 50 million visitors over the course of 7 months who came to discover and celebrate major inventions of the time – from a ferris wheel to a diesel engine to an escalator and more.
+For the event, the Grand Palais welcomed over 50 million visitors over 7 months who came to discover and celebrate major inventions of the time – from a Ferris wheel to a diesel engine to an escalator and more.

 3 Avenue du Général Eisenhower